sharadgana/mopidy/README.rst

-This is just an empty placeholder branch, please see https://github.com/mopidy/mopidy for current state of the develop branch or one of my feature branches if you are interested in something I am working on.
+This is just an empty placeholder branch.
+Please see https://github.com/mopidy/mopidy for current state of the develop branch, or see my feature branches if you are interested in something I am working on.